-- hardware package (provided with heater) - approved flexible gas hose (not provided) (if allowed by local codes) - sealant (resistant to LP gas, not provided) - electric drill with 3/16" drill bit (metal or masonry as applicable) - flatheaded screwdriver - 1.
+- hardware package (provided with heater) - approved flexible gas hose (not provided) (if allowed by local codes) - sealant (resistant to LP gas, not provided) - electric drill with 3/16" drill bit (metal or masonry as applicable) - · flathead screwdriver - 1.
 Apply pipe joint sealant lightly to male threads of the fitting to be threaded into gas regulator.
-Connect approved flexible gas hose to gas regulator of heater (see Figure 11).

-IMPORTANT: Hold gas regulator with wrench when connecting flexible gas hose.

-- 2. Locate two masonry screws in hardware package. - 3.
-Position heater base assembly in fireplace. - 4.
-Mark screw locations through one hole on each side of the mounting bracket (see Figure 12, page 16).
-If installing in a brick-bottom fireplace, mark screw locations in mortar joint of bricks. - 5.
-Remove heater base from fireplace. - 6.
-Drill holes at marked locations using 3/16" drill bit. - 7.
-Attach base assembly to fireplace floor using two masonry screws (in hardware package). - 8.
+Connect approved flexible gas hose to gas regulator of heater (see Figure 11). - IMPORTANT: Hold gas regulator with wrench when connecting flexible gas hose. - Locate two masonry screws in hardware package. - 3.
+Place heater base in fireplace. - 4.
+Place logs in their proper position on heater base. - 5.
+Center heater base and logs front-to-back and side-to-side in fireplace. - 6.
+Carefully remove logs without moving heater base. - Mark screw locations through one hole on each side of the mounting bracket (see Figure 12).
+If installing in a brickbottom fireplace, mark screw locations in mortar joint of bricks. - 8.
+Remove heater base from fireplace. - 9.
+Drill holes at marked locations using 3/16" drill bit. - 10.
+Attach base assembly to fireplace floor using two masonry screws (in hardware package). - 11.
 Connect to gas supply.
-See Connecting To Gas Supply, page 16.
+See Connecting To Gas Supply, page 12. - 12.
+Replace logs on heater base.